GeorgeHahn/Sandra.Snow.SnowTemplate/Snow/_posts/2012-10-13-the-problem-with-embedded-development.md

 ---
 layout: post
 title:  The Problem with Embedded Development
+category: words
 ---
 Embedded development sits in a remarkably odd position - somewhere between electrical engineering and computer science.
 It is such an odd position that there isn't even a college degree for it!